pbhapkar17/may_June_batch/AngProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+data transmission technique:
+1.services : if want to travell data between components(having no relation between each , if components are not live ) 2.parent to child :if components having relation between them and both are live 3.child to parent :if components having relation between them and both are live 4.subjects:  if want to travel data between components(having no relation between each , if components are  live )
+5. viewChild :if want to share data between components who are live and dont have relation between them .